-Here’s who can build your PC and how much it costs.
+Here’s who can assemble your PC and how much it costs:

-So if you want to know more about who can assembe your PC and the costs, then this article is for you.
+So if you want to know more about who can build your own PC and the exact costs, then this article is for you.

 The biggest gut reaction many people have to the idea of building a PC is that it sounds too difficult to accomplish.